 - Status changed from New to Accepted

 - Subject changed from [Linux] Random uvdev gamepad order sequence ? to [Linux] evdev devices with the same name do not have consistent ordering

 This is especially annoying with 4-port Mayflash adapters.
 One would expect ports 1-4 to be in the same order as Dolphin's device list but this is rarely the case even without hotplugging, at least on my system.

 Thanks for the info.
 I'll look into the "devnum" attribute.

-#4 Updated by batzkass about 2 months ago
+#4 Updated by batzkass over 1 year ago

 Its great that you can look at that.
 I'm not sure that evdev is able to give the dev "devnum" attribute, but another solution is to get the number after the "event" in /dev/input/event*.
 As far as I could test it, this number is always well sorted according to the usb physical connection.